 In addition, you must notify the appropriate supervisor that you will not be coming to campus:

 For more details on quarantine and isolation, visit Testing at Tufts.

 Email email@example.com for guidance.

 If anyone with confirmed or probable COVID-19 is on campus, we will carry out contact tracing.
 Contact tracing for positive tests through our on-campus testing will have contact tracing by Marathon Health (see below).
 All other contact tracing (probably COVID-19; positive symptomatic) will be carried out on-campus by OEHN (and/or other appointed individuals).
-This is why we ask the information above when you are sick.
-Please not that the Department of Public Health may do additional contact tracing.
+This is why we ask for the information above when you are sick.
+Please note that the Department of Public Health may do additional contact tracing.
 We do not do contact tracing for off-campus individuals.

 In order for proper contact tracing, it is important that you provide as accurate information as possible.

 Essential short-term visitors (<1 day) are allowed to campus, provided that the one-up supervisor has approved the visitor as essential.

 If they meet these criteria, they no longer require testing.

 If they must eat or drink with employees, or be in close contact with students, then they must be tested when on campus.

 Anyone who is coming for an extended period of time will need to be in some form of testing program and will need dean’s office approval in advance.
 Volunteers are still not permitted on campus or in any of our hospitals or clinics.